openNDS/openNDS/docs/source/customize.rst

 Enabled by setting option login_option_enabled = "0" (default)
 The default default splash page can be found at:

-  ``/etc/nodogsplash/htdocs/splash.html``
+  ``/etc/opennds/htdocs/splash.html``

 When the splash page is served, the following variables in the page are replaced by their values:

-* *$gatewayname* The value of GatewayName as set in nodogsplash.conf.
+* *$gatewayname* The value of GatewayName as set in opennds.conf.
 * *$authtarget* A URL which encodes a unique token and the URL of the user's   original web request.
-If nodogsplash receives a request at this URL, it completes the authentication process for the client and replies to the request with a "302 Found" to the encoded originally requested URL.
+If opennds receives a request at this URL, it completes the authentication process for the client and replies to the request with a "302 Found" to the encoded originally requested URL.

   It should be noted however that, depending on vendor, the client's built in CPD may not respond to simple html links.